-Russian large-scale attack on Odesa: part of city without power and heating, apartment blocks hit, three children injured – photos
+Large-scale Russian attack on Odesa: power and heat cut, apartment blocks hit, three children injured – photos

 Russian forces conducted a large-scale drone attack on the city of Odesa and Odesa Oblast on the night of 30-31 December.
-Parts of Odesa have been left without electricity, water and heating and four people have been injured, including three children, as a result of the strike.
+Parts of Odesa have been left without electricity, water and heating and six people have been injured in the strike.

 Source: Serhii Lysak, Head of Odesa City Military Administration; Oleh Kiper, Head of Odesa Oblast Military Administration